Nginx Specific-Version & Latest Install Guide: Ubuntu / CentOS, Fully Organized

 sudo systemctl enable nginx

-Detailed config and service management after install are the same as the Ubuntu section above, so refer to that.
+The detailed configuration and service management after install are the same as the Ubuntu environment explained earlier, so please refer to that content.

-If you finished installing Nginx but the browser says "can't connect to this site," it's almost certainly a firewall issue.
-You must check both the server's own firewall and the AWS security group.
+If you've finished installing Nginx but the browser shows 'can't connect to the site,' it's most likely a firewall problem.
+You have to check both the server's own firewall and the AWS Security Group.

-Depending on the OS, open ports 80 (HTTP) and 443 (HTTPS) with the commands below.
+Depending on the OS you're using, open ports 80 (HTTP) and 443 (HTTPS) with the commands below.

 Ubuntu (UFW):